 Instructions

-- In a medium mixing bowl mix together the flour, baking soda, baking powder, and salt.
+- Mix the flour, baking soda, baking powder, and salt in a medium mixing bowl.

 - Beat the softened butter in a large bowl until light.